moredip/blog.thepete.net/source/_posts/2012-11-18-writing-ios-acceptance-tests-using-kiwi.markdown

 ## Proof of Concept satisfied

 And that's pretty much all that was needed.
 There was the usual tedious XCode plumbing to get Kiwi and everything else working together, plus a few other bits and pieces, but really there wasn't much to it.

+A few people have asked to see all the moving parts of this experiment, so I've pushed the changes to [this branch](https://github.com/moredip/2012-Olympics-iOS--iPad-and-iPhone--source-code/tree/kiwi-acceptance-mk1) on github.

 ## What else would you need?